 TIP: Here you have to provide the Admin Username and password that you specified while installing the Server.

 Create Union Transformation in Informatica Source Definition

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using [Router 1], [Router 2] and [Router 3] tables from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+In this Informatica union transformation example, we are using [Router 1], [Router 2], and [Router 3] tables from the SQL Server database as our source definitions.
+Please refer to Database Source to understand the steps involved in creating a source definition

 Create Union Transformation in Informatica Target Definition

 Please navigate to Target Designer and define the Target.
 In this example, we are using the already created SQL table (Union Transformation) as our target definitions.
 Please refer Create Target table using Source Definition to understand the steps involved in creating a target definition